ojhall94/barber/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine. barbershop now functions in both Python 2.x and 3.x.
-NOTE: This build does not yet function without bugs for Python3.x, and is optimised for Python 2.7.x only.

 ### Installing